 I had made lunch that morning and put it in the crock pot so I wouldn’t have to worry about a bunch of cooking.
 We had a nap after the games, and then snack when we got up was more rings to finish our celebration.

 I hope you will put on an event to celebrate the Summer Games this year, there is still a week left to show the kids what it’s all about and then make up an activity of your own.
 It can be as simple or complicated as you’d like, but it teaches them so much.
 The Olympics are so special and it’s great to see your country being represented in front of the world.
 USA USA USA!

 Don’t forget to pin for later!

 There are a ton of fun parties you can have with your daycare kids without breaking the bank.
-I like to keep a party as simple as possible to cut down on waste for the environment AND hassle for me.
+I like to keep a summer party as simple as possible to cut down on waste for the environment AND hassle for me.
 Kids will have just as much fun with a pack of side walk chalk and some homemade popsicles.